 Malinformation

-In conclusion, misinformation is false or misleading information that is spread unintentionally, disinformation is false or misleading information that is spread intentionally in order to deceive or manipulate, and malinformation is factual information that is spread intentionally in order to harm or manipulate.
+Let us reiterate what we have learned in this article: Misinformation is false or misleading information that is spread unintentionally, disinformation is false or misleading information that is spread intentionally to deceive or manipulate, and malinformation is factual information that is spread intentionally to harm or manipulate.